agarwalvipin/open_cfa/docs/LOS/Ethics/Reading 90.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">
-**💡 CFA Exam Tip ✍️:** For Standard I(A) Knowledge of the Law, exam questions often test the <strong>follow the stricter law</strong> rule.
+💡 CFA Exam Tip ✍️:For Standard I(A) Knowledge of the Law, exam questions often test the <strong>follow the stricter law</strong> rule.
 They might present a scenario where a country's local law is less strict than the CFA Code and Standards.
 The correct answer is always to adhere to the more stringent rule! ✅
 </div>
 </div>